Home Community Shade Structure

 The second featured shade shelter is a Dallas model with custom cupola, picket ornamentation, standing-seam roof and heavy duty railing.
 The Dallas shade model from Classic recalls an earlier era, with clean and modern lines.
 It is available with variable-height roof tiers, and with an optional vented New England-style cupola as shown below at the home community.

 The high quality and luxury master-planned community that features the shade shelters is known as Mulberry and located in Mesa, Arizona.
 Long known as one of the nation’s largest bedroom communities, Mesa in recent years has started attracting a more diverse mix of development projects ranging from office parks to industrial complexes and, of course, more quality and luxury neighborhoods.

 More featured shade shelters in the community are smaller Scottsdale models installed by the pool to shade visitors.
-Some of these structures manufactured by Classic are shown in the photo below.
+These are two tiered gazebo style and some of the structures manufactured by Classic are shown in the photo below.

-Another Scottsdale model with the lattice ornamentation installed in the community is shown below shading picnic tables at a playground park in the community.
+Another Scottsdale model with the lattice ornamentation installed in the community is shown below providing two tier shade for picnic tables at a playground park in the community.

 Trellis model shade structures are included in greenbelt parks inside the community to provide shelter at picnic and seating benches.
 As shown below, the Trellis model creates a feeling of openness and light where space is more important than shade.
 These structures also manufactured by Classic feature roof members of tubular steel and finished in powder coat.

-To read a news article about the development and home community shade structure from Arizona Republic Newspaper – click here.
+To read a news article about the development, home community shade structure, and two tier gazebo roof from Arizona Republic Newspaper – click here.